Oya-Learning-Notes/ASM-Learning-Note/prin_comp_org/arithmetic/fix_number_mul.md

 This post will discuss the multiplication of _fixed point number_ .
+Please make sure you have the basic knowledge about _number encoding_ , for more info, check out [Number Encoding Notes](./number_encoding.md)

 # ORG Encoding Multiply